LaudateCorpus1/Honeywell5800/README.txt

 This code builds on excellent work by jhaines0 to receive and decode signals from Honeywell 5800-series wireless sensors using an inexpensive software defined receiver.

-It is being developed and tested on a Raspberry Pi3 running Rasbian, but should work on any Linux-based system with the appropriate libraries.
+It is being developed and tested on a Raspberry Pi3 running Rasbian with a NooElec NESDR SMArt RTL-SDR, but should work on any Linux-based system with a compatible RTL-SDR and appropriate libraries.

+The intent is to receive signals and forward events to another application.

+*****
+WARNING:
+This software and information accompanying it is intended for educational and experimental purposes only.
+Under no circumstances should it be relied upon for protection of persons or property.
+*****

 Background